Jiang Wenhao (footballer)

-Jiang Wenhao (江文豪; born 16 January 2000) is a Chinese footballer currently playing as a midfielder or left-back for Beijing Guoan.
+Jiang Wenhao (江文豪; born 16 January 2000) is a Chinese footballer currently playing as a midfielder or left-back for Shaanxi Union, on loan from Beijing Guoan.

 Career

 Jiang Wenhao was promoted to the senior team of Beijing Guoan within the 2020 Chinese Super League season.
 He would make his debut in a Chinese FA Cup game on 28 November 2020 against Chengdu Better City in a 1–0 victory.

 He was given an opportunity to participate in senior games when he was part of the AFC Champions League squad, which was a mix of reserves and youth players to participate within centralized venues while the clubs senior players were still dealing with self-isolating measures due to COVID-19.
-He made his continental debut in a AFC Champions League game on 26 June 2021 against United City F.C. in a 1–1 draw.
+He made his continental debut in an AFC Champions League game on 26 June 2021 against United City F.C. in a 1–1 draw.
 In the 2–3 reverse fixture loss on 8 July 2021, Jiang scored his first senior goal inside the first minute, dispossessing a United City player in midfield and breaking forward then taking a shot from just inside the area that bounced off Anthony Pinthus’ post and into the net.
 It was Guoan's fastest ever goal in the AFC Champions League.

-The following campaign in 2022 league season he would be loaned out second tier club Guangxi Pingguo Haliao on 17 August 2022.
+The following campaign in 2022 league season he would be loaned out second-tier club Guangxi Pingguo Haliao on 17 August 2022.
 He made his first appearance for them in a league game on 18 August 2022 against Beijing Sport University in a 2–1 victory.